By: Dr. Fiona Caldwell

 For Pets Best Insurance

 Watching your beloved pet have a seizure can be a terrifying thing.
 Animals may jerk and convulse, lose control of their bladder or vocalize.
-Some studies suggests as many as 5% of the overall canine population suffers from some type of seizure disorder, people are probably closer to 1%.
-Becuase there are some breeds that can be more prone to seizures, lending a hereditary component in some cases, it may be a good idea to research vet insurance for your pet.
+Some studies suggest as many as 5% of the overall canine population suffers from some type of seizure disorder, people are probably closer to 1%.
+Because there are some breeds that can be more prone to seizures, lending a hereditary component in some cases, it may be a good idea to research veterinary pet insurance for your pet.
 While frightening, many seizure disorders can be effectively managed, and there are some RIGHT and WRONG things for you, the pet owner to do while this happens.

 Abnormal brain activity is responsible for the sudden and uncontrolled movements that characterize a seizure.
 Because the brain is complex organ seizures can vary in severity and portions of the body affected.
 Grand Mal seizures are generally severe and affect all of the pet’s body, but petit or partial seizures may only affect a portion of the pet.
 For example, ‘fly biting’ or ‘chewing gum’ seizures cause a pet to snap their jaw, while nothing else is affected.